-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units ET New York Stock Exchange 7.375% Series C Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ETprC New York Stock Exchange 7.625% Series D Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ETprD New York Stock Exchange 7.600% Series E Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ETprE New York Stock Exchange Securities registe ered pursuant to section 12(g) or of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ■ No □ Indicate by check mark if the registrant is not required to o file reports pursuant to Section on 13 or Section 15(d) of the Act.
-Yes □ No 🗷 Indicate by check mark whether the registrant (1) has fi Act of 1934 during the preceding 12 months (or for such subject to such filing requirements for the past 90 days. led all reports required to be the shorter period that the regist filed by Section 13 or 15(d) of the Securities Exchange Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ☑ No □ Indicate by check mark whether the registrant is a larg company, or an emerging growth company.
-See the def and "emerging growth company" in Rule 12b-2 of the Ex initions of "large accelerated , , , Large accelerated filer ■ Accelerated filer □ Non-a accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark with any new or revised financial accounting standards p • 1 11 0 Indicate by check mark whether the registrant has filed internal control over financial reporting under Section accounting firm that prepared or issued its audit report.
-1 404(b) of the Sarbanes-Oxl e e e e e e e e e e e e e e e e e e e If securities are registered pursuant to Section 12(b) of included in the filing reflect the correction of an error to Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes reported closing price of such Common Units on the New York Stock Exchange on such date, was \$26.73 billion.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units ET New York Stock Exchange 7.375% Series C Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ETprC New York Stock Exchange 7.625% Series D Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ETprD New York Stock Exchange 7.600% Series E Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ETprE New York Stock Exchange

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes  No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \boxtimes

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value as of June 30, 2022, of the registrant's Common Units held by non-affiliates of the registrant, based on the reported closing price of such Common Units on the New York Stock Exchange on such date, was \$26.73 billion.

+At February 10, 2023, the registrant had 3,094,593,760 Common Units outstanding.